NewValleyChurch/documentation-theme-jekyll/pages/hassio/home-assistant-change-log.md

 summary: "A list of changes to HASSIO automation system."
 ---

+## 9-4-2018

+-	// Renamed Sanctuary N2 thermostat to Main Foyer (mytotalconnectcomfort.com)
+-	// Renamed Main Foyer thermostat to Sanctuary N2. (mytotalconnectcomfort.com)
+-	// Swapped Thermostats from Sanctuary to the Main Foyer.
+-	// Reprogrammed automation to know the difference.
+Foyer thermostat WIFI card may be defective.

 ## 8-24-2018

 -	// Installed DB Browser for SQLite to report on and access Home Assistant Data